whl1729/read/computer/shell/use/06_awk.md

 - Patterns
   - When reading a pattern expression, there is an implied if statement.
+  - The default action is to print each line where the expression results in a true condition.
   - When an if is implied, there can be no curly braces surrounding it.
   - When the if is explicit, it becomes an action statement and the syntax is different.
 (Question: Not understand?)
+  - e.g. `awk '$3 < 4000' /tmp/employees`

 - Actions
   - Actions are statements enclosed within curly braces and separated by semicolons.